svalinn/DAGMC/doc/usersguide/get_install.rst

     prompt%> export PATH=$PATH:$INSTALL_PATH/bin
     prompt%> export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$INSTALL_PATH/lib

-Note that this assumes you have previously set the environment variables per the Post Install section.
+Note that this assumes you have previously set the environment variables per the `Post Install <postinstall>`_ section and the `Post Install`_ section.

 With these environment variables you can run fludag_unit_tests:
 ::